Scirra/Construct-bugs/README.md

 Some bugs may conclude as really being bugs in the browser or platform, rather than being a problem with Construct.
 This includes any problem where the browser itself crashes or does a "sad tab" (where the tab replaces its content with a message saying it encountered a problem or crashed and you have to reload it) - Construct's code cannot normally cause this, only problems with the browser itself.
 You may be asked to report the problem directly to the browser maker instead.
 Here are the links to report problems in browsers:

-Chromium (Google Chrome, NW.js, Cordova on Android): [crbug.com](https://crbug.com)
+Chromium (Google Chrome, Microsoft Edge, NW.js, Cordova on Android): [crbug.com](https://crbug.com)

-NW.js (issues that happen in NW.js only, and not the other Chromium-based platforms): [NW.js issues](https://github.com/nwjs/nw.js/issues)
+Safari (Mac, iOS, Cordova on iOS): [WebKit Bugzilla](https://bugs.webkit.org/)

 Firefox: [Mozilla Bugzilla](https://bugzilla.mozilla.org/)

-Safari (Mac, iOS, Cordova on iOS): [WebKit Bugzilla](https://bugs.webkit.org/)
+NW.js (issues that happen in NW.js only, and not the other Chromium-based platforms): [NW.js issues](https://github.com/nwjs/nw.js/issues)

 # Get started